George S. Patton's speech to the Third Army: Transcript

 An army is a team.
 It lives, eats, sleeps, and fights as a team.
 This individual hero stuff is bullshit.
 The bilious bastards who write that stuff for the Saturday Evening Post don't know any more about real battle than they do about fucking.
 Now we have the finest food and equipment, the best spirit and the best men in the world.
 You know, by God, I actually pity these poor bastards we're going up against, by God I do.
-We're not just going to shoot the bastards.
-We're going to rip out their living guts and use them to grease the treads of our tanks.
-We're going to murder those bastards by the bushel.

 All the real heroes are not storybook combat fighters.
 Every single man in the army plays a vital role.
 So don't ever let up.
 Don't ever think that your job is unimportant.
 What if every truck driver decided that he didn't like the whine of the shells and turned yellow and jumped headlong into a ditch?
 That cowardly bastard could say to himself, 'Hell, they won't miss me, just one man in thousands.'
 What if every man said that?
 Where in the hell would we be then?
 No, thank God, Americans don't say that.
 Every man does his job.
 Every man is important.
 The ordnance men are needed to supply the guns, the quartermaster is needed to bring up the food and clothes for us because where we are going there isn't a hell of a lot to steal.
 Every last damn man in the mess hall, even the one who boils the water to keep us from getting the GI shits, has a job to do.

 Each man must think not only of himself, but think of his buddy fighting alongside him.
 We don't want yellow cowards in the army.
 They should be killed off like flies.
 If not, they will go back home after the war, goddamn cowards, and breed more cowards.
 The brave men will breed more brave men.
 Kill off the goddamn cowards and we'll have a nation of brave men.

 One of the bravest men I saw in the African campaign was on a telegraph pole in the midst of furious fire while we were moving toward Tunis.
 I stopped and asked him what the hell he was doing up there.
 He answered, 'Fixing the wire, sir.'
 'Isn't it a little unhealthy up there right now?'
 I asked.
 'Yes sir, but this goddamn wire has got to be fixed.'
 I asked, 'Don't those planes strafing the road bother you?'
 And he answered, 'No sir, but you sure as hell do.'
 Now, there was a real soldier.
 A real man.
 A man who devoted all he had to his duty, no matter how great the odds, no matter how seemingly insignificant his duty appeared at the time.